TechnologyClassroom/dotfiles/README.md

 awesome/rc.lua contains my awesome configuration that I used at work.

+mpv/mpv.conf is a config for mpv.

-.poca/poca.xml contains my podcatcher config.
+.poca/poca.xml contains my old podcatcher config.

 bashrc contains suggestions for a .bashrc file.